Were "alien mummies" really revealed in Mexico? Here's what we know

 Where and how did they find these "aliens?"

 Maussan says that the pair of mummified aliens were discovered in a diatom mine in Cusco, Peru.
-Maussan presented them in glass boxes on Tuesday during the first public congressional hearings ever held by the Mexican government on UAPs.
+Maussan presented them in wooden boxes on Tuesday during the first public congressional hearings ever held by the Mexican government on UAPs.

 What do the aliens look like?

-The alleged extraterrestrials resemble creatures from low-budget "E.T." knock-off.
+The alleged extraterrestrials resemble creatures from a low-budget "E.T." knock-off.
 Each alien is somewhat humanoid: A head with two eyes, a nose and a mouth, as well as a trunk with two arms and two legs.
 Yet each alien has a horizontally elongated head, in addition to three skinny fingers on their hands.
 Their eyes, noses and mouths also appear much smaller than a human's.
 Maussan said that X-rays detected eggs inside one of them and that both had implants of very rare metals.
 One expert claimed that DNA tests found 30% of the purported bodies' DNA was unknown.

 How old are these supposed aliens?